Is acupuncture appropriate for me?

 What is acupuncture used to treat?

-It also can be beneficial for digestive issues, including nausea, vomiting, constipation, irritable bowel syndrome, and pain conditions due to injury or related to chronic inflammatory/degenerative disease such as rheumatoid arthritis.
+It also can be beneficial for digestive issues, including nausea, vomiting, constipation, irritable bowel syndrome, and pain conditions due to injury or related to chronic inflammatory/degenerative disease, such as rheumatoid arthritis.

 Acupuncture has been used for many women's health issues, such as hot flashes, gynecologic disorders and infertility.
 In addition, it has been beneficial for reducing fatigue and addictive behaviors, such as smoking.
+In terms of insurance coverage, Medicare now covers acupuncture for the indication of back pain.
+Otherwise, call your insurance provider to find out if your plan covers acupuncture for your condition.

 Are there risks involved?